 I personally disabled the Twitch chat head that hangs out wherever you go, but it's up to you if you want to keep it or not; if not, head into the app settings menu (under the "Twitch" section, near the bottom) and turn it off.

 Being that Streamlabs is a business, there is a premium subscription model that offers more features.
 While you can probably ignore most of them if you just want to stream your Android games, a downside of the free tier is the Streamlabs watermark on the stream output itself.
 To be frank, that isn't all that bad since you're not tied to your computer like the first method.
 Anywhere you are, you just open the Streamlabs app and start streaming your game of choice.
 There's a lot to be said for that.

 Which do you prefer?

-So these are your two best options: YouTube Gaming makes it way more convenient to stream on the go and doesn't require much set up at all, whereas Twitch and OBS give you way more control over your stream in exchange for being a bit more cumbersome to initially set up.
+So these are your two best options to stream to Twitch: Streamlabs makes it way more convenient to stream on the go and doesn't require much set up at all, whereas OBS gives you way more control over your stream in exchange for being a bit more cumbersome to initially set up.

-Have you streamed to Twitch or YouTube?
+Have you streamed to Twitch from your phone?
+What about YouTube?
 Let us know if this guide helped you get started!